 Fine Arts Learning Community

-Lake House is the creative hub for freshmen enrolled in the School of Fine and Performing Arts.
+Lake House is the creative hub for freshmen enrolled in the School of Communication, Media and Performing Arts.
 State-of-the-art practice rooms and a keyboard lab also allow music instruction and mentoring to occur where students live and learn.
 Additional practice rooms are also located in Kroner Hall.

 Psychology Learning Community (PLC)